 - 1 inch of turmeric washed and sliced in half

-- Wash and slice the beets, ginger and turmeric.
-Don’t peel the skin off, as the skin helps with the fermentation.
+- Wash and slice the beets, ginger, and turmeric.
+Don’t peel the skin off as the skin will help with the fermentation.

 - If using a vegetable starter, dissolve the salt in ½ cup of water in a 1-quart jar.
 Otherwise, add the salt after completing the fermentation.
 See notes for more details.